- Art - Jan 19 Enduring love affair with textiles and fashion goes back 2500 years in the Mediterranean

-- Arts - Jul 6 Brighton Digital Festival at Attenborough Centre for the Creative Arts
+- Art - Nov 22 Brighton Rock: Redux premieres at Attenborough Centre for the Creative Arts this Friday

 Saving a renaissance masterpiece: Fitzwilliam Museum wins award for decade-long restoration